Frequently Asked Questions.

 A: The University of Illinois and Parkland are both semester institutions.
 Students participating in the NROTC program and attending Parkland are required to start their naval science class and drill at the commencement of the fall semester for the University of Illinois.
 This is to prevent the students from falling too far behind their peers in naval science classes and in military drill instruction.
 Naval Science class and weekly drill is not held at Parkland.
 The University of Illinois is a short commute (~25 minutes by car) from Parkland.

 > Am I eligible for the Illinois State Tuition Waiver?

 A: To be eligible for the Illinois State Tuition Waiver, you must be an Illinois state resident, enrolled in NROTC, be a full time UIUC student, and be eligible for financial aid.
 10 scholarships will be awarded to each class every semester.
 Selection is based on academics, leadership aptitude, and physical fitness.
 Applications must be submitted during the first two weeks of each semester.
 A tuition waiver board will meet during the first month of the semester and determine who will be receiving a waiver based on the above criteria.

-Any additional inquiries can be directed to the Freshman advisor LT Verone at firstname.lastname@example.org.
+Any additional inquiries can be sent to firstname.lastname@example.org